Advertising and Marketing Options on RMN News Sites

 Ad Rates: US$ 500 (five hundred USD) or equivalent per insertion per month.

+Pathway Membership: You can also join the Pathwork network as members with annual membership fee of Rs.
+4,000 [ for Indian members ] and USD $ 50 [ for members in other countries ].

-The six RMN digital magazines mentioned above are being circulated among specific local and international target groups depending on the subject of the magazine.
+RMN digital magazines – The Unrest and The Integrity Bulletin – are being circulated among specific local and international target groups depending on the subject of the magazine.

 Ad Rates on RMN Digital Magazines: US$ 500 (five hundred USD) or equivalent per article (of up to 800 words written by the client) or US$ 100 (one hundred USD) per text link per issue of the magazine.